Hearing Protection: Why Should You Use It?

 Different models of in-ear hearing protectors

 There are several models of Etymotic in-ear hearing protectors.
-The simplest is the ER20, which has ear tips permanently attached to its structure.
+The simplest one is the ER20, which has ear tips permanently attached to its structure.

 Etymotic ER20 in-ear hearing protectors (Image: Vitor Valeri/Hi-Fi Hub)